Guidebook/api-docs/source/v1/includes/_attendees.md

 The example here will attempt to send invite emails to `Attendees` 1 through 5 on `Guide` 47.
 If you supply `Attendee` Ids that do not match the `Guide`, you will receive an error response.
 Additionally, this response is limited to a list of 500 Ids per request.
 If emails are successfully sent to the the Attendees, they will appear in the success response under the successful_emails key.
 Emails are rate limited to once per 24 hours.
 This limit is enforce based on the `last_email_send` field for each `Attendee`.
 In the code sample here, `Attendees` 4 & 5 had already been sent invite emails in the past 24 hours so they were not sent emails and therefore not in the successful_emails response list.

 <aside class="notice">
 You must publish your `Guide` via the Builder CMS before you can send out invite emails to download your `Guide`.
+Additionally, if the `Attendee` has opted out of emails, they will not be sent any invite emails.
 </aside>